 One way that Spiculus trained was with The Tetrad System.
 This divided training into 4-day cycles, each focusing on a different type of training.

 Day 4 came after the rest day and consisted of medium intensity exercises.
-After Day4, the entire cycle was rebooted and started again.
+Consider this like your “auxiliary” day.
+This day for them included lots of skill work rather than a focus on strength and endurance.
+After Day 4, the entire cycle was rebooted and started again.

 Galen, an ancient Roman physician (no, I’m not talking about the smart chimps from Planet of the Apes) got his start at a gladiator school.
 After treating so many gladiator’s injuries, he developed several principles for training.